World War II was over when Winston Churchill approached the microphone to record what was perhaps his most memorable wartime speech.

 It’s missing the cheers that news accounts say echoed in the chamber during the speech.
 And it’s missing Churchill’s poignant reference to the absence that day of Sir Andrew Duncan, president of the Board of Trade.
 “His son has been killed,” Churchill said.

 Enter Gary Oldman, who portrays Churchill in the movie, “Darkest Hour.”
 Oldman, made up with Churchillian jowls, round-rimmed spectacles and blue polka-dot bow tie, delivers an impassioned version of the address.
-On Sunday night, Oldman won the Golden Globe Award for best actor in a motion picture drama.
+On Sunday night, Oldman won the Academy Award for best actor.

 “One of the many wonderful things about ‘Darkest Hour’ is that it gives us the opportunity to hear that speech delivered as Churchill might have” in 1940, said Michael Bishop, director of the International Churchill Society and head of the National Churchill Library at George Washington University.